• Skip to main content

 Dispersed camping near Mt.
 Princeton in Colorado.
 Photo by: Eric P

-Beat the camping crowds at many popular spots around the state.
-May is typically a great time to visit the Rockies or camp along the Front Range Urban Corridor without as many people as later in summer.
+You can beat the camping crowds at many popular spots around the state.
+There are still many campgrounds that haven’t officially opened for the season quite yet, so research and plan accordingly.
+May is typically a terrific time to visit the Rockies or camp along the Front Range Urban Corridor without as many people as later in summer.
 Keep in mind it still gets quite cold in the evenings, so pack your winter clothes.

 Dispersed camping is always an option as long as you’re able to reach your destination.
 Don’t climb too high onto backcountry roads, as they may still be covered in snow.
-Perhaps this is the perfect time to go south and check out camping at Great Sand Dunes National Park or around Durango.
+Perhaps this is the perfect time to go south and check out camping at Great Sand Dunes National Park in the San Luis Valley or around Southwest Colorado by Durango.

 Chase a few waterfalls